bassmake/es-with-akka/PITCHME.md

 +++
 @title[Actors]
 ### Actors
-Actor is computational entity with state that based on received message ca
+Actor is computational entity with state that based on received message can
-* send a finite number of messages to other actors
+* send a finite number of messages to other actors |
-* create a finite number of new actors
+* create a finite number of new actors |
-* designate the behavior (state) to be used for the next message it receives
+* designate the behavior (state) to be used for the next message it receives |

 ---
 @title[Akka-actors]